balazimichal/reactnd-project-udaci-cards/README.md

 - Clone the project with ```git clone https://github.com/balazimichal/reactnd-project-udaci-cards.git```
 - CD into the project and install the dependencies with ```yarn install``` or ```npm i```
 - Run the app with ```yarn start``` or ```npm start```
+- Fastest way to deploy and test the app on your device is to use Expo - https://expo.io/tools.
+Install expo app on your iOS or android device and follow the instructions.
+For android all you need is to press letter 'q' in your terminal which will display the QR code.
+You can scan this code via Expo QR reader and your app will be available on your device instantly.

 ## Requirements for the project